-Summer vacation.
-We all look forward to spending time relaxing with family, or travelling to a faraway, exotic location.
-While vacation time is the best time of the year for most people, it’s also a time when your home may be vulnerable to thieves so it’s important to plan how you will protect your home when you go away, even if its just for a weekend.
+Summer vacation is right around the corner… As the weather warms up and school comes to a close, we all look forward to spending time relaxing with family or travelling to a faraway, exotic location.
+While vacation time is the best time of the year for most people, it’s also a time when your home may be vulnerable so it’s important to plan how you will protect your home when you go away, even if it’s just for a weekend.

 The best way to secure your home is to have vigilant neighbours.
 Close-knit communities can help by being vigilant when any suspicious activity is happening so make sure you get to know your neighbours.
 Watch out for their property, and ask them to watch out for yours.